gyng/album/README.md

    $ npx vercel@latest login
    $ npx vercel@latest build --prod
    $ npx vercel@latest deploy --prebuilt --prod
+   # If you hit the file limit
+   $ npx vercel@latest deploy --prebuilt --prod --archive=tgz
    ```

    If the build fails, try removing `.vercel` and reinitialising the project.
 Somehow this seems to happen a lot.